 Use of subito in Italian

 We’ve said that subito in Italian is an adverb that can mean “immediately”, “right away” or “at once”, so it’s used to convey haste.
 It is perfectly interchangeable with immediatamente, which literally means immediately.
 This last adverb, however, is less common than subito.

 Unlike English, subito is most often placed immediately after a verb, not at the end of the sentence.

 (after the verb preparare)

-Beware, however, that subito can also translate “quickly” when it’s used as a synonym for “soon”.
+Note, however, that subito can also mean “quickly” when it’s used as a synonym for “soon”.